 - Creamy Butternut Squash Pasta from Two Peas & Their Pod – Butternut squash makes a healthy, creamy and surprisingly decadent sauce.
 To make this dish even easier to chew, you can swap out the linguine for a smaller pasta like elbow macaroni.

 Hopefully our list of soft foods for braces and Invisalign patients, and the accompanying recipes, will help you continue to eat the foods you love even if your mouth is feeling sensitive.
 After seeing all of the delicious choices, are you ready to learn more about your options for braces or Invisalign in Houston or Bellaire, TX?
-Schedule a complimentary in-person or virtual consultation at Houston Orthodontic Specialists today!
+Schedule a complimentary consultation at Houston Orthodontic Specialists today!